 It’s luxurious all warm and melty with a scoop of ice cream or frozen yogurt and like any mug cake/cookie, it tastes best eaten right away; I’ll leave it up to you whether or not you decide to share.
 No judging here.

 Not all microwave mug confections are created equal (I’ve tried some pretty bad ones in my day) but I’m a serious fan of this chocolate chip cookie version.
-It’s right up there with this decadent Nutella mug cake and this homemade Funfetti vanilla one and makes me happy that I can have a warm cookie in just minutes.

 One Year Ago: Spinach Salad with Sweet-Spicy Nuts, Apples, Feta and Bacon